spearwolf/picimo/packages/picimo/src/utils/DisposableContext.md

 ctx.decRefCount({ key: 'foo' })
 ```

-> Changes of the reference counter do not affect the serial!
+> Changes to the reference counter do not affect the serial!

 ## Dispose